 I can’t discount that everything happened around the same time.
 I left my job, got my family to help out more around the house and got my body in better shape.
 The fact is, it is working!

-There were six things that I did that got me on my path to being happy.
+There were six things that I did that got me on my path to finding happiness with depression and anxiety.

-- I decided after looking at my list that I have GOT to make some changes.
+- Changes need to be made.
+I decided after looking at my list that I have GOT to make some changes.
 If I wanted to see results, I had to change.
 That’s the facts.

-- I looked at my support system to see if there was anything they could do to help me in my quest to feel better.
+- How can family help?
+I looked at my support system to see if there was anything they could do to help me in my quest to feel better.

-- I made changes in my career.
+- What can I change about my job?
+I made changes in my career.
 Now, for me, quitting my job was the answer.
 It doesn’t have to be.
 Maybe you just need to change your perspective or communicate more effectively with your coworkers.
-Perhaps you need to make the plunge and as for a raise.
+Perhaps you need to make the plunge and ask for a raise.

-- I made changes to my diet and activity.
+- Can I change my health?
+I made changes to my diet and activity.
 Eat food that makes you feel good and get up and be active.

-- Stick to it!
+- Stick to a plan.
+Stick to it!
 Don’t give up on yourself.
 Be patient.
 Feeling better doesn’t happen overnight.

 To access this free printable quote by Jim Rohn, click on the button below.